Becoming an HBS Attorney

 In August, we conduct on-campus interviews with students who have begun their second year of law school.
 HBS hires a select number of students to join our firm the summer following their second year of law school.
 HBS does not consider resumes from first year law students.

 For all law students attending school within the state of Georgia, we will interview exclusively through the On Campus Interview process with your school’s Career Services Office.
-All out-of-state students may apply by emailing your resume along with a cover letter in MS Word format to W. Scott Henwood at: email@example.com
+All out-of-state students may apply by emailing a resume and cover letter in PDF format to Andrew K. Hazen at: email@example.com.
+HBS is no longer accepting Summer Associate applications for the summer of 2021.

 Internal Attorney Development